How To Speed Up Invoice Payments As A Trades Business

 Consider this; when you order something from Amazon, you don’t think twice about paying at checkout.

 When you order your monthly shop from Tesco or Sainsbury’s online, you expect to pay when you place your order.

 Payment culture is changing, and you can use this to speed up your payment process in your trades business too.

 Offsetting Processing Cost With The Cost Of Late Payment

 Just as you might have weighed up the initial cost of buying an iPad to run job management software versus sticking with paper, it’s well worth looking at the numbers for electronic payment processing.

-And by that, we mean just how worthwhile it is to pay a minor transaction fee and get paid right away, on-site, when a job is done.
+On one hand, you will have to pay a minor transaction fee to use the system.
+But the advantage is, that you get paid right away, on-site when a job is done.

-The cost of that card fee can be easily justified when you consider the time and resources needed to chase overdue payments.
+The cost of that card fee can be easily justified when you consider the time and resources that you would normally spend chasing overdue payments.

-As we have seen, chasing overdue invoices equates to around a day and a couple of hours of your time each month.
+As we have seen, chasing overdue invoices takes about a day and a couple of hours of your time each month.

 If that still seems like too high a price to pay, why not review your pricing to factor in that card payment cost?